Simply LaKita

 • The dough will stick together onto itself and will be tacky.
 Place into the prepared baking dish and evenly press it into the bottom of the baking pan using clean hands.

-• Using the same stand mixer bowl or large mixing bowl, add the 4 cups powdered sugar, 8 ounces softened cream cheese, and 2 remaining large eggs to make the cream cheese mixture.
+• Using the same stand mixer bowl or large mixing bowl, add the 1 pound powdered sugar, 8 ounces softened cream cheese, and 2 remaining large eggs to make the cream cheese mixture.
 Mix the ingredients until smooth, about 2 to 3 minutes.
 Pour on top of the prepared crust into the prepared baking dish.

 • Place the baking dish into the preheated oven and bake at 300 degrees F. for about 40 to 50 minutes or until the top is puffy and lightly golden brown.
 Allow the bars to cool completely before cutting.
 Enjoy!